0x42697262/obsidian_files/Codes/README.md

 #### [mp4_expression_notation_converter.rs](mp4_expression_notation_converter.rs)
 Source code for [[CMSC 124 Machine Problem 4#Solution to problem 1:|CMSC124 Machine Problem 4 Problem 1]].
 Basically just converts the three notations: [[Expression Notation - Infix]], [[Expression Notation - Postfix]], and  [[Expression Notation - Prefix]].
 Error type checking is not handled by the converter so there is a need to sanitize the input expression first.
+**TODO:**
+- [x] Infix to Prefix
+- [x] Infix to Postfix
+- [x] Postfix to Infix
+- [ ] Postfix to Prefix
+- [ ] Prefix to Infix
+- [ ] Prefix to Postfix
+- [ ] Error Handling
+	- Check input for whitespaces
+	- Check input expression is correct
+- [ ] User Interface Input
+	-  Infix as Input, then convert
+	- Prefix as Input, then convert
+	- Postfix as Input then convert